Mathematics and architecture: Ancient Egypt

 The pyramids of ancient Egypt are tombs constructed with mathematical proportions, but which these were, and whether the Pythagorean theorem was used, are debated.
 The ratio of the slant height to half the base length of the Great Pyramid of Giza is less than 1% from the golden ratio.
 If this was the design method, it would imply the use of Kepler's triangle (face angle 51°49'), but according to many historians of science, the golden ratio was not known until the time of the Pythagoreans.
-The Great Pyramid may also have been based on a triangle with base to hypotenuse ratio 1:4/π (face angle 51°50').

 The proportions of some pyramids may have also been based on the 3:4:5 triangle (face angle 53°8'), known from the Rhind Mathematical Papyrus (c.
 1650–1550 BC); this was first conjectured by historian Moritz Cantor in 1882.
 It is known that right angles were laid out accurately in ancient Egypt using knotted cords for measurement, that Plutarch recorded in Isis and Osiris (c.
 100 AD) that the Egyptians admired the 3:4:5 triangle, and that a scroll from before 1700 BC demonstrated basic square formulas.
 Historian Roger L. Cooke observes that "It is hard to imagine anyone being interested in such conditions without knowing the Pythagorean theorem," but also notes that no Egyptian text before 300 BC actually mentions the use of the theorem to find the length of a triangle's sides, and that there are simpler ways to construct a right angle.
 Cooke concludes that Cantor's conjecture remains uncertain; he guesses that the ancient Egyptians probably knew the Pythagorean theorem, but "there is no evidence that they used it to construct right angles."